PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 pyxel.run(update, draw)
 ```

-The extra code we added can be turned into this
+`btnp` stands for "button pressed".
+You can read the coe for quitting as this.

 ```
-if pyxel.button pressed(pyxel Key "Q") then
+if button pressed(Key "Q") then
     quit
 ```

-Now lets make our cube fall as if it had gravity.

-Now lets make the rect fall with gravity.
-We will make two variables called `x` and `y`, and then set the rects position using the variables.
+Now lets make our cube fall as if it had gravity!
+We'll make two variables called `x` and `y`, to control the position of the cube.

 NOT WORKING CODE